Azure/azure-powershell/src/ResourceManager/SiteRecovery/Commands.SiteRecovery/help/New-AzureRmSiteRecoveryPolicy.md

 ```

 ### -ReplicationFrequencyInSeconds
-Specifies the replication frequency interval in seconds.
+A string specifying the replication frequency interval in seconds.
 Valid values are:

 - 30